Ask a Nurse: Will My Non-Nursing Associate Degree Transfer Toward a BSN?

 • General chemistry

-If your degree did not include any of this coursework, it may be easier (and more cost effective) to take your prerequisites at your convenience prior to applying to a nursing program.
-You can take your courses at your own pace — whether that's one at a time or in two jam-packed semesters.
+If your degree did not include any of this coursework, it may be easier (and more cost-effective) to take your prerequisites at your convenience before applying to a nursing program.
+You can take your courses at your own pace — whether that’s one at a time or in two semesters.

-The best and first thing you should do is to contact the admissions department or nursing programs that you are interested in applying to and ask to speak with an advisor.
+The best and first thing you should do is to contact the nursing programs you are interested in applying to and ask to speak with an advisor.
 They should be able to point you in the right direction.

 In Summary